MariaRiosNavarro/beer-app/README.md

 ```

-to make the Loading animation, I had to adapt some positions and structure to be able to use it in my scss.I have also made a Gif of it to be shown here, but in this repository I use the code and not the gif.
+to make the Loading animation, I had to adapt some positions and structure to be able to use it in my `scss`.
+I have also made a Gif of it to be shown here, but in this repository I use the code and not the gif.

 # Mobile